samirm00/js-quiz/planning/backlog.md

-> this is one possible backlog, maybe your group has a different idea!

 # Backlog

 A collection of user stories you can choose from.
 Stories inside of each priority level are not necessarily in order, it's up to your group to decide how they fit into your strategy.
 These are also just suggestion, feel free to change them or create your own!